 - 1. The Minors AA Division is considered competitive.
 However, the primary focus of managers and coaches should be on the development of the players.
 There will be a postseason tournament in this division. - 2.
+The home team will occupy the 3rd base dugout.
+The visiting team will occupy the 1st base dugout.
+Teams do not have to change dugouts if they are scheduled on the same field during a double header.
+The home team will setup and remove the bases if they are the first or last game of the day. - 3.
+Teams are required to use the Team Manager Application for score keeping.
+The home team's book is the official book during scheduled games.
+Scorekeepers must consult with each other and the umpire between innings to communicate scores, pitch counts, and substitutions.
+Both teams may use Team Manger to score the game at the same time. - 4.
 Each team can have only one manager and two coaches in the dugout.
 One of the mangers or coaches must be in the dugout at all times.
 If only the manager and one coach is at the game, while on offense, only one of them may be a base coach and the other must remain in the dugout.
-A player may coach a base but must wear a helmet. - 3.
+A player may coach a base but must wear a helmet. - 5.
 Prior to the start of the game, the infield shall not be used for warm ups or practice.
-All warm-up activity should take place outside of the 1st and 3rd baselines towards the outfield. - 4.
-Pitch counts and scores must be submitted by the home team to the MRLL website within 24 hours of the end of the game. - 5.
+All warm-up activity should take place outside of the 1st and 3rd baselines towards the outfield. - 6.
+Pitch counts and scores must be submitted by the home team to the MRLL website within 24 hours of the end of the game. - 7.
 Postponement of games will only be allowed in the event of City field closure, inclement weather, power failure, acts of God, etc..
 Only an authorized Board member can make the determination to postpone a game prior to the game starting.
 Once the game has begun, the umpire and an authorized Board member, if available, shall make such decision jointly.
-If no authorized Board member is available at the fields or by phone, the umpire is authorized to suspend a game for the above-stated reasons. - 6.
+If no authorized Board member is available at the fields or by phone, the umpire is authorized to suspend a game for the above-stated reasons. - 8.
 The use of artificial noisemakers (speakers, air horns, or bells) is not permitted.
 Exceptions are for championship or tournament games when PA system use is supervised by a member of the Board of Directors.